 A lot of people also like the NuWave products (see them on Amazon), and while they have decent temperature control, they are cheaply built and have notoriously abysmal customer service.
 For these reasons, they aren't our favorites.

 For more info, see the Duxtop Induction Cooktop Reviews.

 To get full-sized induction cooktop performance, you have to spend upwards of $300.
-Two PICs that we love are the Vollrath Mirage Pro 59500P and the Mr. Induction 183C Commercial Induction Burner.
-They will both give you outstanding performance.
-In the case of the Vollrath Mirage Pro, even better performance than most full-sized induction cooktops.
+Two PICs that we love are the Vollrath Mirage Pro 59500P.
+It will provide outstanding performance: the Mirage Pro is as good or even better than some full-sized induction cooktops.

 For more info, see:

 We hope we've convinced you that induction cooktops are amazing appliances, and that you'll benefit from having one.
 Whether it's for everyday use or an emergency backup, you really will love this versatile little device.